kristijanhusak/laravel-form-builder/README.md

 }
 ```

+#### Usage in controllers

-It can be used in controller like this:
+Forms can be used in controller like this:

 ``` php
 <?php namespace App/Http/Controllers;